Job title Sports Nutritonist

 What advice would you have for anyone looking to get into sports nutrition, in terms of getting the right qualifications and experience?

 The Sports and Exercise Nutrition Register (SENr) is fast becoming the badge of quality that athletes can trust.
-Whichever way you start your education I would recommend aligning yourself with the criteria to becoming registered.
+Whichever way you start your training as a sports nutritionist I would recommend aligning yourself with the criteria to becoming registered.
 This in most cases will mean completing a postgraduate masters in sports nutrition, and many of the best are aligned with SENr competency framework.
 Alongside this just get out there and work with athletes.

 What’s your best advice for anyone in terms of their nutrition when competing, whether playing a game of football or doing any other kind of event?